lilactown/7-humble-guis/README.md

 ### CIDER

+> TL;DR: Customize the jack in command, delete the `:cider/nrepl` alias at the
+> end of the command and replace it with `:dev:cider`

 If you use an editor like Emacs or Calva which integrates using CIDER, you can customize the jack-in command to work with your HumbleUI app.